- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 You should enter Libya at official border crossing sites.
 Travellers who are unable to provide evidence they entered at an official border crossing may be detained.
 You should register your passports with the police station closest to your accommodation.
 Failure to do so may result in fines and problems during your stay or on departure.

-Under Libyan law, children born to Libyan fathers need their father's permission to depart Libya.
+Under Libyan law, children born to Libyan fathers are considered as Libyan citizens and therefore need their father's permission to depart Libya.

-A valid Yellow Fever Vaccination Certificate is required for entry into Libya if you are arriving from a country endemic for yellow fever.
-The World Health Organisation provides a list of countries endemic for yellow fever.
+A valid yellow fever vaccination certificate is required for entry into Libya if you are arriving from a country endemic for yellow fever.
+The World Health Organization provides a list of countries endemic for yellow fever.

 Safety and security

-There is an ongoing threat of kidnapping in Libya and foreigners may be targeted.
+There is an ongoing threat of kidnapping in Libya and foreigners have been targeted.
+In October 2013, an Australian working in Libya was detained by militia in Zintan.
 Such kidnappings are more likely in sparsely populated border areas.
-For more information about kidnapping, see our Kidnapping Threat travel bulletin.
+For more information about kidnapping, see our Kidnapping threat travel bulletin.

 Borders with Algeria, Niger, Chad and Sudan: We strongly advise you not to travel to the border areas with southern Algeria, Niger, Chad, and Sudan, or undertake cross-border travel between these countries, because of banditry, the presence of armed tribal groups and the very high risk of kidnapping by terrorists.